MauriceBrg/lambda_bundler/README.md

 - Package code-only dependencies from multiple directories for deployment to Lambda
 - Package your own code and external dependencies into a single zip for deployment to Lambda

-Dependencies will be cached if possible.
+Dependencies will be cached if possible in order to provide a fast build experience.

 ## Installation